emasala/vqa-jeg/people.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: page
+title: People
 ---

-# People

-The group is chaired by Marcus Barkowsky, Glenn Van Wallendael, and Enrico Masala.
+The group is co-chaired by Marcus Barkowsky, Glenn Van Wallendael, and Enrico Masala.
 They have been designated in the bi-annual face-to-face [VQEG meetings](https://www.its.bldrdoc.gov/vqeg/meetings-home.aspx).

-Here is a non-exhaustive list of people, in alphabetical order, who contributed to the various ongoing activities since 2021:
+Here is a non-exhaustive list of people, in alphabetical order, who contributed to various activities (since 2021):

 * Florence Agboma, Sky UK, London, UK.

-* Ahmed Aldahdooh, IT Department,  University College of Applied Sciences, Gaza, Palestine
+* Ahmed Aldahdooh, IT Department,  [University College of Applied Sciences](https://en.ucas.edu.ps/), Gaza, Palestine

 * Marcus Barkowsky, [University of Applied Sciences, Deggendorf Institute of Technology](http://www.dit.edu/), Deggendorf, Germany.